Ty Segall: Ty Segall, Freedom's Goblin, First Taste and The Freedom Band (2017–2019)

-Harmonizer and Hello, Hi (2020–present)
+Harmonizer and "Hello, Hi" (2020–2022)

-At the outset of the 2020 coronavirus pandemic outbreak in the United States and Canada, Segall released Segall Smeagol, a set of covers of six tracks from Harry Nilsson's groundbreaking album Nilsson Schmilsson, on Bandcamp.
+At the outset of the 2020 coronavirus pandemic outbreak in the United States and Canada, Segall Smeagol, a set of covers of six tracks from Harry Nilsson's groundbreaking album Nilsson Schmilsson, was released on Bandcamp.
 The album is free of charge to download.

 Segall surprise-released his thirteenth studio album, Harmonizer on August 3, 2021.
 Co-produced by Cooper Crain, the album featured performances from the Freedom Band and Segall's wife, Denée Segall.
-In early 2022, he released a soundtrack album to the film, Whirlybird, which had previously competed in the US Documentary category at the 2020 Sundance Film Festival.
+In early 2022, he released a soundtrack album to the film Whirlybird, which had previously competed in the US Documentary category at the 2020 Sundance Film Festival.

 Recorded at Segall's home studio, his fourteenth studio album, "Hello, Hi", was released on July 22, 2022.
 The album's press release noted: "Hello, Hi is expansively rendered by Ty, mostly by himself, at home.
-The isolation suits the songs: you’re only ever as 'at home' as you are with yourself in the mirror."
+The isolation suits the songs: you're only ever as 'at home' as you are with yourself in the mirror."

+Three Bells, Love Rudiments and Possession (2024–Present)

+Segall released Three Bells on January 26, 2024, his fifteenth studio album.
+The album was well received by critics.
+Later that same year, Segall released the instrumental album, Love Rudiments, on August 30, 2024.
+His seventeenth album, Possession, was released on May 30, 2025.